john-judge/not-just-another-race-timer/README.md

 `
 pgrep -l "node"
 `
-Due to npm install package, changes to `app.js` will get carried into the web server automatically.
+You may need to restart the web server for changes in `node.js` to be tested.
 If we find problems with the web server stopping, we may need to set up a Cron Job in cPanel.

 # Client-Side Scripting
-Will be done in Javascript.
-So far we only serve `home.html`.
+Javascript, HTML, CSS, jQuery.

 To debug the client-side JS code, view the Console and debug Sources from **Chrome > CTRL + SHIFT + I**.